Table of Contents[Hide][Show]

 Beau Rivage Resort & Casino is the darling of casino enthusiasts.
 I don’t qualify, but found plenty to admire and enjoy.

-Go for the gardeners.
+Go for the green.
 Expansive flower gardens adorn all the public spaces, well worth admiring, perching nearby and breathing in the freshness.

 The sheer volume of dining options (and quantity) is a sight to behold.
 Even the kids could be fascinated by a behind-the-scenes culinary tour—mostly for the skills needed to feed so many in so many ways.